MetPX/sarracenia/doc/sr_post.7.rst

 **parts=<method>,<bsz>,<blktot>,<brem>,<bno>**

- A header indicating the method and parameters for partitioning applied for the file.
+ A header indicating the method and partitioning settings applied to the file.
  Partitioning is used to send a single file as a collection of segments, rather than as a single entity.
 Partitioning is used to accelerate transfers of large data sets by using multiple streams, and/or to reduce storage use for extremely large files.